Genital herpes: Treatment

+There is no cure for the disease.
+Skin lesions disappear without treatment within a few weeks, but treatment accelerates the healing of lesions, reduces symptoms, and helps prevent or reduce recurrent outbreaks of the disease.

 Antiviral medications provide clinical benefits to those who are symptomatic and is the primary means of management once infected.
 The main goal for the use of antiviral medications is to treat the first outbreak or to prevent genital herpes recurrences, improve quality of life, and help suppress the virus to sexual transmission to partners.
 Three FDA-approved antiviral medications have clinical benefits in controlling the signs and symptoms of genital herpes when used for first clinical symptoms and recurrent episodes or when used as daily suppressive therapy.
 These medications are acyclovir, valacyclovir, and famciclovir and have been shown to be safe with long-term use.

 Acyclovir is an antiviral medication and reduces the pain and the number of lesions in the initial case of genital herpes.
 Furthermore, it decreases the frequency and severity of recurrent infections.
 It comes in capsules, tablets, and ointment.
 However, topical ointment with acyclovir is discouraged since it offers minimal clinical benefits.

 Valacyclovir is a prodrug that is converted to acyclovir once in the body.
 It helps relieve the pain and discomfort and speeds healing of sores.
 It only comes in caplets and its advantage is that it has a longer duration of action than acyclovir.

 Famciclovir is another antiviral drug that belongs to the same class.
 Famciclovir is a prodrug that is converted to penciclovir in the body.
 The latter is the one active against the viruses.
 It has a longer duration of action than acyclovir and it only comes in tablets.